mesosphere/d2iq-daggers/README.md

-# Daggers
+# Daggers For DKP

-`daggers` is a component library for [dagger](github.com/dagger/dagger) that provides a collection of tasks and utilities to make it easier to use.
+`daggers-for-dkp` is a component library for [dagger](https://github.com/dagger/dagger) that provides a collection of tasks and utilities to make it easier to use.

 **WARNING:** The library is still in development and may introduce breaking changes in the future without notice.